kiali/kiali.io/content/en/docs/Configuration/authentication/openid.md

 ```

 {{% alert color="warning" %}}
-As RBAC is disabled, all users logging into Kiali
+As namespace access control is disabled, all users logging into Kiali
 will share the same cluster-wide privileges.
 {{% /alert %}}